-Oral Cancers in Dogs
+Oral Cancers In Dogs

 Does My Dog Have an Oral Tumor?

 Unfortunately, when it comes to tumors in the mouth, most are malignant.
-The oral cavity includes more than just your pet’s teeth and gums.
+The oral cavity includes more than just your dog’s teeth and gums.
 It also includes lips, the hard and soft palate (roof of the mouth), upper and lower jaw, cheeks, tongue, and the floor of the mouth.
 Oral melanoma, squamous cell carcinoma, and fibrosarcoma are common oral tumors in dogs.
 Other types include adenocarcinomas, ameloblastomas, and osteosarcomas.
 Oral tumors—both cancerous and non-cancerous—can form in any part of your pet’s mouth.

 Signs and Symptoms of Oral Cancer in Dogs

 There are no definitive causes of oral cancers; therefore, early detection is vital.
 Brushing your dog’s teeth every day not only helps keep your pet’s teeth and gums healthy—it will also familiarize you with your canine’s mouth.
 By brushing their teeth regularly, you are more likely to notice the signs of oral cancer, such as if something looks or smells different.
 Annual dental exams by a veterinarian are also important.
 During professional dental cleaning by a veterinarian, your pet will be anesthetized.
 This allows your veterinarian to take full mouth dental radiographs (x-rays) and thoroughly examine and clean your pet’s teeth above and below the gum line.
 Any tumors or growths forming in the mouth will be seen by the veterinarian.
 Any and all growths should be checked by a veterinarian for testing.
 Cancerous tumors can metastasize, or spread, into other parts of the body if left untreated.
 Typically, oral cancers are found in geriatric canines.
 Occurrences of the sickness in males and females are generally equal and there is no breed predilection.

 Diagnosis and Staging for Oral Tumors in Dogs

 Along with bloodwork, your veterinarian may do a fine-needle aspiration or a biopsy of the tumor and, in some cases, the lymph nodes to confirm whether it is cancerous.
 If the sample taken is confirmed as cancer, the next step is to determine the stage of cancer.
 Your pet may need radiographs or a CT scan of the head or chest area.
 This is done in order to see if cancer has spread to other parts of the body.
 During this time, your primary care veterinarian may refer your dog to a board-certified veterinary oncologist for the tests and to consult on treatment options.
 Veterinary oncologists are trained to diagnose and treat cancers in pets.

 Treatment Options for Dogs with Mouth Tumors